X-DX/JS-Course-CC/10_classes_and_oop/notes.md

 - JavaScript is a prototype-based language, meaning it uses prototypes for inheritance instead of classes.

 ## OOP (Object-oriented programming) its is prototype based language
-- its is an programming paradim (proraming style)
+- its is an programming paradim (programming style or structure)

 ## Object
 - object is a collection of properties(variable and const, etc) and methods (function..)